The Golden Cobra

 The Golden Cobra is a 2024 BBC Three animated comedy series written and created by Adam Llewellyn, James Prygodzicz and Thomas Rees.
 The series premiered on 16 August 2024 and was produced by BBC Cymru Wales and is a spin-off of the cult youtube web-series "The Vale" produced by the same team.
-The series features the voices of Jeff Mirza, David Firth, Stuart Ashen, Josh Hooper and Goldie Lookin' Chain frontman, John Rutledge.
+The series features the voices of Jeff Mirza, David Firth, Stuart Ashen, Josh Hooper and Goldie Lookin' Chain frontman, John Rutledge, Diane Morgan and Troma Entertainment founder, Lloyd Kaufman.

 Synopsis

-Fresh out of prison and trying to start over, Nick takes the only available job at The Golden Cobra, the worst takeaway in Ebbw Vale, ran by psychopath Basil and his normal family.
+Fresh out of prison and trying to start over, Nick takes the only available job at The Golden Cobra, the worst takeaway in Ebbw Vale, run by psychopath Basil and his normal family.